cqse/teamscale-jacoco-agent/client/USAGE.md

 Where

-- `CLIENTJAR` is the path to the Jar file of the Teamscale JaCoCo client
+- `CLIENTJAR` is the path to the Jar file of the Teamscale JaCoCo client (inside the `lib` folder of this zip)
 - `OPTIONS` are one or more comma-separated options in the format `key=value` for the agent

 The following options are available: